Inside: Must-Have Measurements for the Home: Where to hang towel bars, towel rings, hooks, vanity mirrors, showerheads, and more!

 You’ll want to take into account who will be using the mirror the most and put it where there is at least a foot of mirror above their eye level.
 So if you have very tall family members or small children adjust the height so they can easily see themselves.

-How high to hang showerheads, valves, tub spouts, and wall mounted bathroom faucets.
+Height for showerheads, valves, tub spouts, and wall mounted bathroom faucets.

 For showerheads, tub spouts, and water controls there are several considerations that need to be taken into account.
 Some areas have building codes for where the shower fixtures should be.
 The height of your shower and family members also figures in.